What is Xeljanz used for and is it a biologic?

 Xeljanz and Xeljanz XR (generic name: tofacitinib) are classified as a Janus kinase (JAK) inhibitor and Disease-Modifying Anti-Rheumatic Drug (DMARD).
 Xeljanz is not considered a true biologic, as it is made with traditional drug manufacturing techniques, but has side effects similar to the biologics.
 JAK inhibitors, which also includes baricitinib (Olumiant) and upadacitinib (Rinvoq), are not listed in the FDA's Purple Book of Licensed Biologic Agents.

 Xeljanz and Xeljanz XR, from Pfizer, are given as an oral tablet.
 It is also available as an oral solution for use in children 2 years and older with polyarticular juvenile idiopathic arthritis.
-The oral solution is anticipated to be commercially available in first quarter of 2021.

 View Xeljanz dosing here.